-Texas Partners in Policymaking (Partners) is a leadership training program designed for adults with developmental disabilities (DD) and family members of children with DD.
+Texas Partners in Policymaking (Partners) is a leadership training program organized by the Texas Council for Developmental Disabilities (TCDD).
+It is designed to empower adults with developmental disabilities (DD) and family members of people with DD to become effective advocates for policy change.
 The Partners program was created by the Minnesota Governor’s Council on Developmental Disabilities more than 30 years ago and has since been offered nationally and internationally.

 Partners teaches leadership skills for fostering positive partnerships with elected officials and other policymakers who make decisions about the services that you and/or your family use through a series of accessible and interactive training sessions.